-I just received a present of the last Janice Holt Giles book published in 1979, a collection of thoughts, fiction and memoirs.
-How I missed this one for fifty years, I don’t know.
-It was partly because I discovered the author in 1965 and she hadn’t yet published this book.
+I received a present, Wellspring, the last Janice Holt Giles book published in 1979, a collection of thoughts, fiction, and memoirs.
+How I missed this one, I don’t know, partly because I discovered the author in 1965 and she hadn’t yet published this book.

-One day when I had gone over to play, I saw the mother of a friend of mine curled up in an armchair reading a book, in the middle of the day.
-Now, I totally understood, as a nine year old, that a book could call to you sooo much that you would want to read it to the exclusion of other things, especially chores.
-I can recall as a seven year old reading a book under the covers with a flash light, because I wanted to know how it ended and it was time for bed.
-But for a mom, to be sitting down, not cooking, cleaning, sewing, doing laundry, paying bills, gardening, or even playing the piano, like my mom, but reading?
-In the middle of the day??
+One day when I had gone over to play at a friend’s, I saw her mother curled up in an armchair reading a book, in the middle of the day.
+I totally understood, as an eight year old, that a book could call to you so much you would want to read it to the exclusion of other things, like chores.
+I can recall as a seven year old, reading under the covers with a flash light, because I needed to know how it ended and it was time for bed.
+But for a mom, to be sitting down, not cooking, cleaning, sewing, doing laundry, paying bills, gardening, or even playing the piano, but reading?
 Wow, that must be some book.
 I had to know.
 I asked, I interrupted a grownup who was obviously busy, and asked, what are you reading?
-She was reading The Believers by Janice Holt Giles.
-She said it was a book about Kentucky more than a hundred years ago.
-I had to read it too, my parents were from Kentucky, my grandparents lived in Kentucky, as did more than half of my great grandparents.
+It was The Believers by Janice Holt Giles, a book about Kentucky more than a hundred years ago.
+I had to read it, my parents were from Kentucky, my grandparents lived in Kentucky.
 Plus, she was reading it, in the middle of the day!!

-This was not as easy as it sounds, this was a grownup book, it was not in the Cedar Hill Library.
-We lived in West Millington at the time, I could not walk down Finley Avenue to the Basking Ridge Library, I had to be driven.
-We walked everywhere, it was in the 1960s, but not five miles, there and back.
+This was a grownup book, getting it wasn’t easy, it wasn’t in the Cedar Hill Library.
+We lived in West Millington at the time, I couldn’t walk down Finley Avenue to the Basking Ridge Library, I had to be driven.
+We did walk everywhere, it was the 1960s, but not five miles, there and back.
 I would have walked from Lurline Drive to Valley Rd. around the bend to Liberty Corner, on to Lyons Road as it wended its way around to intersect with Finley.
 There was one tricky section by and under the railroad tracks that didn’t even have a dirt path to walk on, certainly there were no sidewalks along Valley or Lyons then.
-There at the intersection of Lyons, Finley, Rocky and Cross, I would have had to cross the street and that wasn’t a good place, that curve, then down South Finley Avenue til the center of town and across the street to the library which was the first or second bulidng on North Finley Avenue.
+At the intersection of Lyons, Finley, Rocky and Cross, I would have had to cross the street and that wasn’t a good place, that curve, then down South Finley Avenue ’til the center of town and across the street to the library which was the first or second building on North Finley Avenue.
 It was pretty rural, only one major crossing and one minor one at Finley and Oak street where the blinking light was.
-If I had known the area better, I would have known to cut behind our house to Evelyn’s (Williams?
-Woods?) house on Goltra and walked down Goltra to Lyons, but I didn’t know that, we were still new to the area, hadn’t lived there even a year.
-That probably would have cut off mile each way.
-I also could have cut through the VA but that was not an encouraged route.
+If I had known the area better, I would have known to cut behind our house to Evelyn’s (Williams?) house on Goltra and walked down Goltra to Lyons, but I didn’t know that, we were still new to the area.
+That would have cut off mile each way.
+I also could have cut through the VA, but that was not an encouraged route.
 It was a hospital and we were to be respectful.

-So I had to wait ’til my parents wanted, needed, or could be cajoled into going into the village to the library.
-Then I had sidle up to the grownup section on the mezzanine, very away from the children’s section on the first floor, find the book, and then brass-faced I had to take a grownup adult book to the checkout desk.
+I had to wait ’til my parents wanted, needed, or could be cajoled, into going into the village to the library.
+Then I had sidle up to the mezzanine, away from the children’s section on the first floor, find the book, and then brass-faced I had to take an adult book to the checkout desk.
 Whew.
 I did it and was hooked on Janice Holt Giles and the whole mezzanine from then on.